ReubenJPitts/treesearch/readme.md

-data.show()             #prints the DataFrame data.show(1)            #prints the part of the DataFrame specified by the sentence id data.export()           #exports the treesearch object as a pandas DataFrame
+data.show()             #prints the DataFrame data.show(1)            #prints the part of the DataFrame specified by the sentence id data.export()           #exports the treesearch object as a pandas DataFrame data.visualise(1)       #gives a simple visualisation of a tree using indentation
 ~~~